It may surprise you to know that the air in your home holds hazards to your health!

 SMOG is mostly composed of particulate matter and ozone – a greenhouse gas that forms when nitrogen oxides and volatile organic compounds produced by cars and industrial plants react together in the presence of sunlight.
 And its impact on human health and the environment can be severe.

-With a simple Clean Air Plan and Austin Air purifiers, the Clean Air Coach helps you create a healthier environment in your home and office.
 Information on this web site is for general educational purposes.
 For your personal health issues, please consult your healthcare professional.